-At country level, expected outcomes include improved adoption and implementation of WHO-recommended HIV drug testing approaches, strengthened national capacity to analyse and interpret HIV drug resistance data, and enhanced reporting of HIV drug resistance indicators to inform programme performance and policy decisions.

 Key requirements

-Task 1: Laboratory network technical assessment and improvement
+Task 1: HIVResNet Laboratory Network assessments and improvement

-Conduct a structured technical assessment of laboratories within the WHO HIVResNet laboratory network to identify laboratory capacity, testing approaches, quality systems and existing gaps, monitor the existing laboratory network performance and provide capacity building to designated and candidate laboratories validating integrase inhibitor, capsid inhibitor, and NGS-based assays
+Conduct a structured technical assessment of laboratories within the WHO HIVResNet laboratory network to identify laboratory capacity, testing approaches, quality management systems and map existing synergies and gaps, monitor the existing laboratory network performance, and provide capacity building to designated and candidate laboratories on validation of integrase inhibitor, capsid inhibitor, and next generation sequencing (NGS)-based assays to advance Network capabilities with advancing technology(ies).

-Deliverable 1.1: Technical assessment report including: inventory of currently designated and candidate laboratories; assessment of infrastructure, staffing, and technical capacity; review of testing methodologies and sequencing approaches; evaluation of QA/QC systems; and identification of technical gaps and priority actions.
+Deliverable 1.1: Technical assessment report and associated ability map including: inventory of currently designated and candidate laboratories; assessment of infrastructure, staffing, and technical capacity; review of testing methodologies and sequencing approaches; evaluation of quality assurance and quality control systems; and identification of technical gaps and priority actions.

-Timeline: September 2026
+Timeline: December 2026

-Deliverable 1.2: Report on technical support and relevant updates provided to the laboratories
+Deliverable 1.2: Report on technical support and relevant updates provided to the laboratories, including specified impact on technical or quality capacity, outstanding needs, and plans for follow-up.

-Timeline: December 2026 and July 2027
+Timeline: December 2026 and December 2027

-Deliverable 1.3: Report on capacity building support provided to the laboratories with regard to assay validation for integrase inhibitors, NGS, capsid inhibitors and other new assays
+Deliverable 1.3: Report on capacity building support provided to the laboratories with regard to assay validation for integrase inhibitors, NGS, capsid inhibitors and other new assays.

-Timeline: November 2026 and August 2027
+Timeline: December 2026 and August 2027

+Deliverable 1.4: Final technical report summarizing laboratory network strengthening activities, including laboratory assessment and QA findings, and recommendations for future development of the HIVResNet laboratory network.

+Timeline: May 2028.

-Task 2: Laboratory quality assurance and proficiency testing
+Task 2: HIVResNet Laboratory Network quality assurance and proficiency testing

-Contribute to the annual development and analysis of dry panels for WHO HIVResNet laboratories and coordinate the annual external quality assurance program for HIV drug resistance for both plasma and DBS
+Contribute to the annual development, analysis, shipment and reporting of dry proficiency testing panels for WHO HIVResNet laboratories and coordinate the annual external quality assurance (EQA) program for HIV drug resistance using both plasma and dried blood spots, while supporting WHO to map and prioritize future paths for sustainable EQA programme coverage.

-Deliverable 2.1: Annual dry panel compiled, sent to laboratories, data analyzed, and dry panel results scored, and report written and returned to laboratories and to WHO
+Deliverable 2.1: Annual dry panel compiled, sent to laboratories, data analyzed, and dry panel results scored and send to WHO for review and approval or revision, followed by issuance of participating site reports.

 Timeline: October 2026 and October 2027

-Deliverable 2.2: Report on technical assistance provided (including annual proficiency panels for HIV drug resistance testing (plasma and DBS) sent to WHO HIVResNet laboratories, analyzed results, and annexed reports sent to laboratories).

-Timeline: August 2026, March 2027 and December 2027

-Task 3: WHO HIV Resistance Network Laboratory designation

-Conduct technical evaluations of laboratories for inclusion in the WHO HIVResNet laboratory network, including assessment of laboratory capacity, methodologies, and quality systems as well as provided training and quality improvement support

-Deliverable 3.1: Technical evaluation reports including assessment against WHO designation criteria as defined in the WHO HIVResNet HIV drug resistance laboratory operational framework, and recommendations for designation or strengthening.

-Timeline: November 2026,

-Deliverable 3.2: Report on technical assistance to support pre-qualification panels and the overall onboarding into annual proficiency testing schemes

-Timeline: July 2026 and March 2027

-Deliverable 3.3: Reports on assay validation reviews and quality improvement plans.
+Deliverable 2.3: Capacity building report on dry panel including analyses and improvement plans

-Timeline: April 2027
+Timeline: May 2027 and May 2028 (as needed)

-Deliverable 3.4: Capacity building report on dry panel including analyses and improvement plans
+Deliverable 2.4: Summary report on proficiency panel performance across WHO HIVResNet laboratories, including annual and longitudinal analyses and key summary and action points for WHO consideration.

+Timeline: December 2026, March 2027 (if update), December 2027, and June 2028 (if update)

+Deliverable 2.5: Concept note on HIVDR proficiency testing/ EQA program availability, inclusive of the HIVResNet program(s) and possible future paths for sustainable HIVResNet and national HIVDR laboratory EQA coverage.

 Timeline: May 2027

-Deliverable 3.5: Reports on trainings provided to candidate laboratories
+Task 3: WHO HIVResNet Laboratory recognition and designation

+Conduct technical evaluations of laboratories for recognition or inclusion in the WHO HIVResNet laboratory network, including assessment of laboratory capacity, methodologies, and quality systems as well as provided training and quality improvement support.

+Deliverable 3.1: Technical evaluation reports including assessment against WHO designation criteria as defined in the WHO HIVResNet HIV drug resistance laboratory operational framework, training completion and outstanding needs, and recommendations for designation or strengthening.

-Timeline: June 2027
+Timeline: November 2026, November 2027, June 2028 (as needed)

+Deliverable 3.2: Report on technical assistance to support pre-qualification panels and the overall onboarding into annual proficiency testing schemes.

+Timeline: November 2026, May 2027, November 2027, and June 2028 (as needed)

+Deliverable 3.3: Reports on assay validation reviews, quality improvement plans, and follow-up action logs.

+Timeline: April 2027, December 2027, May 2028 (as needed)

-Task 4: HIVResNet laboratory network operational framework support
+Task 4: HIVResNet Laboratory Network operational framework support